Helping Elderly Parents: The Complete Guide

 Legal Tools to Protect Your Elderly Parents

-A few legal documents are really crucial to have in place when you’re trying to help your parents later in life.
-Some of these documents can be created online (and for free), although many people find it extremely helpful to enlist a lawyer’s help.
+It is crucial to have a few essential legal documents in place when helping your parents later in life.
+Some of these documents can be created online for free, though many people find it extremely helpful to enlist a lawyer’s assistance.

-When your parents or their professionals have completed their legal documents, you can store copies of them in Trustworthy so they are always easy to access.
+Once your parents or their professionals have completed their legal documents, you can store copies of them in Trustworthy for easy access.

 Here are the legal documents that should be top of mind:

-A POA document allows you to act on your parents’ behalf.
-It’s a powerful document and comes in a few different forms.
+A power of attorney document allows you to act on your parents’ behalf.
+It’s a powerful legal tool that comes in various forms.

 Healthcare Power of Attorney

-Also called a healthcare proxy, this document allows you to make medical care decisions for your parents at the point that they become unable to make them for themselves.
+Also called a healthcare proxy, this document allows you to make medical care decisions for your parents when they become unable to make those decisions themselves.

 Financial Power of Attorney

 A financial power of attorney legally authorizes you to manage the legal and financial obligations of your parents, like signing their checks, depositing Social Security checks, and managing their investments.
-It only goes into effect if your parents are unable to take care of these responsibilities themselves, and you are expected to carry out their wishes to the best of your ability.
+It becomes effective only if your parents are unable to handle these responsibilities themselves, and you are expected to carry out their wishes to the best of your ability.

 General Power of Attorney